 Storytelling: For preserving and passing on traditions, challenging and breaking traditions, and creating new traditions.

-In each Men’s Story Project production, diverse men, boys, and folks who identify in any way with masculinity share candid, personal stories with a live audience (including online events), on topics such as sexuality; gender identity; friendship; romantic and family relationships; gender-based violence (survivorship, former perpetration, intervening, etc.); HIV/AIDS; men’s mental and physical health; gender equality; journeys of personal change; and intersections with race/ethnicity and other aspects of identity.
+In each Men’s Story Project production, diverse men, boys, and folks who identify in any way with masculinity share candid, personal stories with a live audience (in person or online), on topics such as family and romantic relationships; sexuality; gender identity; friendship; gender-based violence (survivorship, former perpetration, intervening, etc.); HIV/AIDS; men’s mental and physical health; gender equality; journeys of personal change; and intersections with race/ethnicity and other aspects of identity.
 The stories collectively celebrate men’s beauty and humanity, and address costs of harmful notions of masculinity for the presenters themselves and people of all genders.

-Our 40+ MSP productions thus far in the U.S., Canada, Chile, Gaza and the West Bank have been overwhelmingly well-received.
-We have been honored to collaborate with many groups over time, including UN Women, Amnesty International, MenHealing, Texas Association Against Sexual Assault, University of Alabama, St. Louis University, and many others.
-Please see our Network page for a broad view of our collaborations.
+Our 40+ MSP productions thus far in the U.S., Canada, Chile, Gaza Strip and West Bank have been resoundingly well-received.
+We have been honored to collaborate and partner with many groups over time, including UN Women, Amnesty International, MenHealing, Texas Association Against Sexual Assault, University of Alabama, Colby College, Emory University, and many others.
+Please see our Network page for an overview of our collaborations.

-To create the productions, MSP presenters participate in a weekly series of educational and creative workshops – where they learn together, challenge each other, build community, and hone their stories.
+To create the productions, MSP presenters participate in a weekly series of 7-8 educational and creative workshops – where they learn together, build community, constructively challenge each other, and hone their stories.

 MSP productions can be regularly-occurring (e.g., yearly campus productions, touring groups) and integrated with broader education programs (e.g., as public culminations of multi-session programs with men).
-MSP Collectives or other ongoing gender justice groups are encouraged to form around this work, if such groups don’t already exist locally.
-Students can seek course credit for their participation, and we also encourage folks to evaluate their productions (which makes for a great paper or thesis).
+MSP Collectives or other ongoing gender justice groups can form around this work, if such groups don’t already exist locally.
+Students can seek course credit for their participation, and we also encourage groups to evaluate their productions (which makes for a great paper or thesis).

-We invite groups far and wide to get involved in creating MSP initiatives and join our growing network of folks of all genders taking action for gender justice!
-We provide training and coaching for groups creating MSP productions, and will support you along the way.
+We invite campuses and organizations to get involved in creating MSP initiatives and join our growing network of groups taking action for gender/social justice!
+We provide training and coaching for groups creating MSP productions, and will support you each step of the way.
 Contact us anytime, and we look forward to working with you!